Swarmatron: About

 An additional ribbon controller is used to control the spacing of the oscillators when in 'Swarm' mode.
 A large central knob on a rotary control may also be used to control the 'swarm'.
 Using adjustment of the range control, a non-equidistant swarmed chord is able to be produced.
 The oscillators may also be preset to common chord intervals of major thirds, minor thirds, and more.

 The ribbon controllers can also adjust a low low-pass filter.
 Using the first ribbon allows for pitch tracking.
 An ADSR envelope control is also present.

 There are no facilities for MIDI.
-However, there are three analogue 0-10V Control Voltage inputs for pitch, filter cutoff and swarm.
+However, there are three analogue 0-10V control voltage inputs for pitch, filter cutoff and swarm.
 With the use of a standard MIDI to CV converter, the instrument may be controlled from a sequencer or other MIDI controller.

 Previous Dewanatron instruments such as the Melody Gins and Dual Primate Console have also used the same principle of multiple, interacting oscillators.
 The Swarmatron's retro styling of a dark wood case with hammer-finish green paint also resembles these previous instruments, all showing a distinctly retro influence.
 Front panels labels are deliberately minimal, with the controls being labelled with single letters rather than words.

 Notable uses

 Trent Reznor and Atticus Ross used a Swarmatron in their Academy Award winning soundtrack for the 2010 film The Social Network, with the DVD including a bonus feature of Reznor discussing the instrument.
 Additionally, Reznor and Ross's band How to Destroy Angels used it on their eponymous first album.

-John Cale used the instrument on the track Time Stands Still on his Mercy album.
+John Cale used the instrument on the track "Time Stands Still", from his 2023 studio album, Mercy.

+Producer Dan Carey played the Swarmatron on Alfie Templeman's song "Beckham", a track from the latter's 2024 studio album, Radiosoul.